OndraZizka/csv-cruncher/docs/RELEASING.md

 1) Sonatype has changed the way to release.
 Will eventually need some changes in the process.

-2) The current pom does not attach the basic .jar, so it is not signed by PHP.
+2) The current pom does not attach the basic .jar, so it is not signed by GPG.
    A workaround is to sign it manually, upload all files to staging, and release that way.
    ```shell
    gpg --sign '--local-user' '73BA361CA92D829800730DE207838E30786B5257' '--armor' '--detach-sign' '--output' '/home/o/uw/csv-cruncher/target/csv-cruncher-2.7.1.jar.asc'  '/home/o/uw/csv-cruncher/target/csv-cruncher-2.7.1.jar'